 The photo of the marketplace is not very indicative of how the building actually looked.
 I regret not taking more time to get a better photo.
 If you want to see the true glory of this building, click here for the google map reference page.

 I absolutely loved wandering around the narrow city streets with their granite pavings!
-Below are two shots of the Rua Capelo E. Ivens.
+Below are two shots of the Rua Capelo E. Ivens, a particularly charming and narrow street.

 And dominating the center of town is the Church and Jesuit College of Our Lady of the Conception: